sheilbronn/Manage-Gluon-MQTT/README.md

 ### More Details

-The following 4 different use cases are supported:
+The following 4 main different use cases are supported:

 A. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **terminal output** (stdout).